HDuken/Advent-of-Code/AoC-2024/README.md

 ## Day 2

 - Instead of going with overly complicate if-else conditions, just brute force the heck out of it.

+## Day 3

+- Finally learn how to use `regex`
+- The `don't` flag doesn't reset by the end of each line, which sucks by the way.
+- Simply put everything in a single line to avoid coming up with another solution